markbrennand/force-framework/README.md

 # Getting Started

-See [Setup](SETUP.md) for information on how to deploy the code or package to an org and configure the org for _Force Framework_ use.
+See [here](GETTINGSTARTED.md) for information on how to deploy the code or package to an org, configure the org for _Force Framework_ use, and set up the example code.

 # Framework APIs
 The Force Framework comprises the following APIs.